tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 ## Features

-* Ray tracing: reflection and refraction
+* Ray tracing: stratified sampling and weighted cosine hemisphere sampling
-* Lighting: Blinn Phong model
+* Lighting: Blinn Phong model with reflection and refraction
 * Acceleration: KDTree with AABB
 * Configurable: resolution, ray depth and ray density can be configured as needed